People Chosen by God

 repentant.
 And yes, this perseverence is enabled by the Power of God working

 in us.
-Any person who assents to the gospel and who may be a church attender
+Any person who mentally assents to the gospel and who is a regular

-unbelievers.
-Many unbelievers are not just pagans or people who belong
+are unbelievers.
+Unbelievers need not be pagans or people who belong to

 in every community.
-There are conditions that affect our being among "the
+There are conditions that determine our being among

-called".
-Some may call these believers, "authentic Christians."
+"the called".
+Some may call these believers, "authentic

-An authentic Christian has been Spiritually created and transformed by
+Christians."
+An authentic Christian has been Spiritually recreated

 A Measure of God's Faith Is Needed